Roy Moore Scrambles To Shift Focus To Al Franken As New Accusations Against Him Emerge

 “Every Friday and Saturday night, he was down at the mall.
 Nobody his age is at the mall!
 You know, parents are dropping off their 12 year olds and 13 year olds, 14 year olds.
 I mean, come on, I just thought that was really creepy even way back then.”

 Moore has steadfastly denied all the allegations against him and professed his innocence.
-He claims (and has said he can prove, although this proof has not been forthcoming) that his troubles are part of a witch hunt against him by the media, the Democrats and establishment Republicans.
+He claims (and has said he can prove, although this proof has not been forthcoming) that his troubles are part of a witch hunt against him by the media, the Democrats, and establishment Republicans.
 Thursday morning, when the story of the Al Franken assault allegation broke, Moore tweeted at Mitch McConnell, asking why Franken wasn’t being immediately condemned as Moore feels he had been.

 Al Franken admits guilt after photographic evidence of his abuse surfaces.